Kosher-T/SQL-queries/README.md

 The `STD` calculation in the query is a custom one.
 Depending on the specific SQL dialect you are using (e.g., PostgreSQL, MySQL, SQL Server, Oracle), there might be built-in functions for standard deviation (like `STDDEV_SAMP()` for sample standard deviation or `STDDEV_POP()` for population standard deviation) that you might prefer to use for a more standard statistical measure.

 If you intend to calculate the standard deviation of density *for each group of filtered beans* around *that group's own average density*, the `STD` calculation would need to be adjusted.
-For example, in PostgreSQL or MySQL, you might replace the custom `STD` calculation with `ROUND(STDDEV_POP(density), 3) AS STD` and reove the reliance on the overall `AVG(density)` from the outer select for this specific calculation (though it's still used in the filtering).
+For example, in PostgreSQL or MySQL, you might replace the custom `STD` calculation with `ROUND(STDDEV_POP(density), 3) AS STD` and remove the reliance on the overall `AVG(density)` from the outer select for this specific calculation (though it's still used in the filtering).

 ### Contributing